derogold/checkpoints/README.md

 #### Linux, Apple

 - First, open a command prompt in the same directory as DeroGoldd.
 - You can use the `cd` command to change to this directory.
-For example, `cd Downloads/DeroGold-v0.6.0`
+For example, `cd DeroGold`
 - Alternatively, your file manager may provide the ability to open a terminal in your current directory.
 Navigate to the folder with DeroGoldd in, and try right clicking, to see if you can open a terminal there:

 ![Opening terminal](https://i.imgur.com/Rd5TmQc.png)